San Diego Zoo Animation 2023

 It was quite nice to work with a company who builds hardware like this regularly.
 I was able to have their mechanical engineers and machinist rapidly design this panel and manufacture it!
 The engraving infill turned out really great.

 This controller was the main part of the system that I had to wire up, other than the “Gilderfluke Ground Support Equipment” or “G2SE” box which I made in parallel with this project as a tool for myself.
 The unit combines 8 channels of high resolutions sliders which appear as joystick inputs to the Gilderfluke PCMACS programming software, and it also contains ethernet, RS-232, and RS-485 adapters for interfacing with the animation system.
-I’ll probably make a separate post about it some other time….
-It can be seen on the left side of the table during this late night programming session.
+It can be seen on the left side of the table during this late night programming session, and you can read more about it here!

 Since the float was being worked on during regular working hours, I had to do most of the animation system setup and programming after hours.
 Tuning the PIDs for the feedback system was straight forward, however, but setting up the actual animations was time consuming given the numerous collision zones that the giraffes had.
 In the end, the proximity of the giraffes during certain portions of the animation show really added to the overall animation.